A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 ![]() |

 Union Pacific (UP) acquired MP in 1982, but MP continued to operate under its own name.
 UP then acquired the Katy in 1988 and merged it into MP, reuniting the railroads a century after MP's lease of the Katy had been broken by Texas courts.
-In 1996, UP acquired and merged SP, and the following year, MP became fully merged into UP.
+In 1996, UP acquired and merged SP, and the following year, both SP and MP became fully merged into UP.
 As a result, both tracks at West Point are now owned and operated by UP.
 The former Katy line remains active in both directions, although it no longer continues all the way to Houston, terminating 22 miles east of Sealy in the town of Katy.
-The Dalsa Cutoff remains very active through West Point, but the former SA&AP tracks north of Giddings (to Cameron and Waco) were mostly abandoned in 1959 except for a lengthy track segment north from Cameron that became an industrial spur.
+The Dalsa Cutoff remains very active through West Point, but the former SA&AP tracks north of Giddings were mostly abandoned in 1959 except for a lengthy track segment north from Cameron that became an industrial spur.
 South of West Point, the former SA&AP tracks remain operational through Flatonia all the way to the original branch point at Yoakum.

 Above: The